herd/herdtools7/INSTALL.md

 ------------

 - OCaml (version >= 4.05.0)
-- dune*
+- dune
+- menhir (version >= 20180530)

+We strongly recommend to have this base software installed through the opam package manager.

+    % opam install dune menhir

-* Compilation with ocamlbuild is possible, by setting D=ocb in Makefile.
+Notice: Compilation with ocamlbuild is possible, by setting D=ocb in Makefile.

 Build
 -----